 Today is February 12, 2014.
 That means that it is exactly 50 years today since Gerald Gardner died aboard The Scottish Prince.
 He was buried in Tunisia the following day.
 Some years later, Eleanor Bone traveled there to visit his grave and subsequently discovered that the cemetery in which he had been interred would shortly be redeveloped into a park.* Eleanor clearly realized that the loss of Gardner’s resting place would be a great tragedy, so she solicited funds from witches across Britain and had Gardner’s remains moved to their current resting place.
 A plaque honoring him as “Author.
 Archaeologist.
 Artist.
-Father of Modern Wica, Beloved of the Great Goddess” was subsequently added in 2007.
-I’m actually uncertain as to who had the plaque added to the grave, but I thank them for their care.
+Father of Modern Wica, Beloved of the Great Goddess” was subsequently added in 2007 by Patricia Crowther and Larry Jones.
+I thank them both for their care.

 I wonder what Gardner would have thought about the state of modern witchcraft?